Who is behind World Politics Review?

 There is no print version of World Politics Review.

 Almost all articles on the website are behind a paywall, so you will need to sign up for a subscription to get access.
-The mobile apps allow non-subscribers to read three free articles per month.
-Subscribers use the same login credentials to gain full access to the website and mobile apps.
-If you are not yet sure whether you wish to subscribe, you can sign up for our free twice-weekly email newsletter (Wednesday and Friday), in which we share a handful of selected articles each week.
+If you are not yet sure whether you wish to subscribe, you can sign up for our free daily (Mon.–Fri.) newsletter, in which we share a handful of selected articles each week.

 Is World Politics Review a peer-reviewed journal?